• Skip to primary navigation

 Herringbone Double Crochet

-If you're working on a larger project, you're lucky – this blanket stitch is based on double crochet, so it works up quickly.
+If you’re working on a larger project, you’re lucky – this blanket stitch is based on double crochet, so it works up quickly.
 Use DK or worsted weight yarn for a modern, lightweight throw.
-Follow the video tutorial and your afghan will be finished in no time.
+I created a video tutorial for this one so you can finish in no time!

 Get the Pattern